boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 ### Animation duration

-Animation duration property specifies how long the animation cycle should last.
-The time is specified in seconds or milliseconds.
+The animation duration property specifies how long the animation cycle should last.
+The time can be specified in seconds or milliseconds.

 ### KPI value properties